se-edu/se-book/codeQuality/commentMinimally/intermediate/explainWhatWhyNotHow/text.md

 <tip-box>

-:package: Example: Without this comment, the reader will not know the reason for calling this method.
+{{ icon_example }} Example: Without this comment, the reader will not know the reason for calling this method.

 ```java
 // Remove spaces to comply with IE23.5 formatting rules